jLynx/BBS/README.md

 # BBS for RatOS
 Belt Balance System RatOS.

-Based off of @JupaCreations Belt-Balance-System https://github.com/JupaCreations/Belt-Balance-System
+Based off of [@JupaCreations](https://github.com/JupaCreations) awesome [Belt Balance System](https://github.com/JupaCreations/Belt-Balance-System).

 ToDo:
-- Fix the Python script so its not utter dogshit
+- Fix the Python script so its not utter dogshit.
-- Upload build guide
+- Upload build guide.
-- Upload PCB files
+- Upload PCB files.
-- Upload photos
+- Upload photos.
-- Upload BOM
+- Upload BOM.
+- Work out if the ESP8266/32 is needed for the current API, or if it can be done on a ATmega328P based micro via serial.

 # 1. Install
 SSH into your Raspberry PI and execute: